seleniumbase/SeleniumBase/README.md

 <img src="https://seleniumbase.github.io/cdn/img/dashboard_1.png" alt="The SeleniumBase Dashboard" title="The SeleniumBase Dashboard" width="380" />

 🔵 Additionally, you can host your own SeleniumBase Dashboard Server on a port of your choice.
-Here's an example of that using Python 3's ``http.server``:
+Here's an example of that using Python's ``http.server``:

 ```bash
 python -m http.server 1948